-To build and maintain a healthy relationship, partners must learn to assert themselves, identifying and expressing their emotions, including feelings of anger.
-However, Dr. Gottman has found that 69% of the time, the outcome of all of this emotional expression and identification will get us nowhere.
+For a healthy relationship, partners must learn to identify and express their emotions including anger.
+However, Dr. Gottman found that 69% of conflict is perpetual.
+That means the outcome of all of this emotional expression and identification can get you no closer to a resolution.

-Zach reminds us that we always have agency, that it is within our power to make choices in our arguments, to infuse them with positive intention and perspective, and, whenever possible, to express kindness and humor.
+Zach notes that everyone has agency.
+It is within your power to make choices in your arguments.
+You can infuse them with positive intention and perspective and express kindness and humor.

-Of course, when it’s the zillionth time you’ve fought about an issue, when you’re really caught up and have just about had enough, it’s a little tricky to feel sufficiently in control to make healthy choices.
+It can be tricky to feel sufficiently in control to make healthy choices.
 It’s very hard not to feel, as Zach says, “subject to the whim of the moment.”
-It’s very easy to feel helpless.
+It’s easy to feel helpless.

-You are not helpless because you are not your emotions.
-As human beings, we have the ability to alter our experiences of conflict by engaging critically and empathetically with ourselves – with our feelings and thoughts.
-We exercise this ability through mindful self-awareness.
-We exercise this ability, for example, when we notice that we are flooded and respond by practicing physiological self-soothing.
+However, the truth is you are not helpless because you are not your emotions.
+You have the ability to alter your experiences of conflict by engaging critically and empathetically with your feelings, and thoughts.
+You exercise this ability through mindful self-awareness.
+This ability looks like noticing flooding and practicing physiological self-soothing.

-Listening to these messages allows us to determine, among other things, when an argument has potential to be constructive and when it is no longer worth having.
+Listening to these messages allows you to determine, among other things, when an argument has the potential to be constructive or not worth having.

 Not listening to these messages predicts negative outcomes.

-When we are out of touch with ourselves, we may expect very soon to be out of touch with others.
-If we don’t check in with ourselves, we risk growing so distant from our partners that we forget how to connect – and even how to argue!
+When you are out of touch with yourself, you can fall out of touch with others.
+You risk growing so distant from your partner that you forget how to connect and even how to argue well.

-By engaging in proactive self care, we can create the conditions necessary for deep, mutually fulfilling connections with ourselves, our partners, families, and friends.
+By engaging in proactive self-care, you can create the conditions necessary for deep, mutually fulfilling connections with yourself and all your loved ones.